Aero Trasporti Italiani Flight 460: Investigation

 Local eye-witness reports suggested that the aircraft had crashed into a mountain in the Mount Crezzo area of the Alps, near Lake Como and the towns of Magreglio and Barni.
-Local weather conditions at the time were poor, heavy rain in the area of the crash.
-Early searching for the aircraft was completed by rescue workers beaming a spotlight on the mountainside from the lakefront at Onno.
+Local weather conditions at the time were poor, with heavy rain in the area of the crash.
+Early search for the aircraft was completed by rescue workers beaming a spotlight on the mountainside from the lakefront at Onno.

 By the day following the crash, investigators located the aircraft and all 37 passengers and crew.
 They confirmed there were no survivors.
 At the same time one of the two black boxes was recovered.
 The following day, the second black box was recovered from the crash site.

 Investigations by the Carabinieri Investigative Unit of the Provincial Command of Como and the Italian Air Force showed that the weather conditions had caused the formation of ice on the wings of the ATR 42.
 The crew had failed to understand that the ice and the low speed would have stalled the plane.
 Instead, some of their maneuvers to regain speed, likely combined with poor management of the trim, led the plane to point towards the ground until it crashed into the mountain.

-An investigation of the judiciary led to a trial that saw the designer of the ATR 42 aircraft, Jean Rech, and three senior executives of ATI convicted for manslaughter.
+An judicial investigation led to a trial that saw the designer of the ATR 42 aircraft, Jean Rech, and three senior executives of ATI convicted for manslaughter.
 However, in 1995 these sentences were annulled and all four men were acquitted.